projf/display_controller/doc/modules.md

 ## Display Clocks
 Timing is everything when it comes to working with screens: everything marches in step with the pixel clock.
 Pixel clocks are typically in the range 25-165 MHz for SD and HD resolutions; for example, 1280x720p60 uses a pixel clock of 74.25 MHz.
 If our pixel clock deviates by more than 0.5%, it'll be out of Vesa spec and will likely fail to display.
 This module generates a high-quality pixel clock using the mixed-mode clock manager (MMCM).
-When doing our own TMDS SerDes, we also need a 5x pixel clock, which this module also generates. ([display_clocks.v](/hdl/display_clocks.v))
+When doing our own TMDS SerDes, we also need a 5x pixel clock, which this module also generates. ([display_clocks.v](/rtl/display_clocks.v))

+[Display parameters](display-params.md#display-clocks) includes appropriate parameters for four standard pixel clocks, and you can see examples in the [demos](/rtl/demo).

 ### Inputs